-- Lesbian, Gay, Bisexual and Transgender Network
+- Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual Network

 - Women's Action Network

-- EEA Migrants Network
+- South West Network

 We know that a good work-life balance and the ability to manage work effectively alongside other commitments, needs and interests allows us to get the best from our staff.
 We are committed to offering part-time working and more flexible working arrangements wherever possible.